snorkel-ai/long-context-eval/README.md

 ### To-do
+- [X] Test for retrieval scoring at different document depths
+- [X] Basic test for RAG
 - [ ] Multiprocessing and async while running test
+- [ ] Add Google models
 - [ ] Get a suitable baseline RAG pipeline
+- [ ] Results and visualization (table/charts)
-- [ ] Add Google models
+- [ ] TQDM progress bars
 - [ ] Add decorator for logging time
+- [ ] Add intermediate depth results (so it doesn't rerun in case of any failure)
 - [ ] Test for / handle edge cases
-- [ ] Results and visualization (table/charts)
+- [ ] Script to run for multiple models